compuvad3/Naruto-Chunin-Exam-Game-Unity/README.md

 Requirements to run the game:
 - Install Cinemachine package
 - Install TextMeshPro package
-- Install Ink Integrition for Unity
+- Install Ink Integration for Unity

 Player Movement:
 - Use the A and D keys to move left and right